 Our bodies can only process one standard drink, or around one shot, per hour.
 When you drink more than this, the alcohol accumulates in your bloodstream and tissue, producing the effects of intoxication.
 As your blood alcohol concentration (BAC) rises, you become increasingly impaired.

-Binge drinking makes it difficult to keep track of how inebriated you’re becoming until it's too late.
+Binge drinking makes it difficult to keep track of how intoxicated you’re becoming until it's too late.
 The effects of a binge can also linger for hours as your body slowly metabolizes the backlog of alcohol in your bloodstream.

 How many units is considered binge drinking?

-For a standard male adult, that’s five or more standard drinks in two hours, and for the standard female, it’s four or more standard drinks in two hours.
+For a standard male adult, that’s five or more standard drinks in two hours, and for the standard female, four or more standard drinks in two hours.[1]
 This is known as the “5/4 definition.”

 But a standard drink doesn’t necessarily mean a glass of wine or a bottle of beer.
 Instead, it’s the equivalent of 14 grams of pure ethanol (alcohol).
-The amount of the beverage that contains that amount of alcohol depends on its strength or alcohol by volume (ABV), represented as a percentage.
+The amount of the beverage that contains this amount of alcohol depends on its strength or alcohol by volume (ABV), represented as a percentage.[2]

 Beer